What is a community hospital?

 How was the community’s feedback considered in the design?

 In the early stages of the project, a community consultative committee was established.
-This helped ensure the views and aspirations of the local community are considered in the planning and design for the Sunbury Community Hospital.
+This helped ensure the views and aspirations of the local community were considered in the planning and design for the Sunbury Community Hospital.

 The need for clear signage and wayfinding, use of natural materials and light to create a welcoming environment, and protection of patient privacy were some of the community’s priorities incorporated in the designs.